 The world’s approximately 450,000 humanitarian aid workers operate amid armed conflicts and natural disasters, often in some of the world’s most dangerous countries.
 They’re not immune to the poor conditions, insecurity and violence surrounding them.
 Indeed, 287 of them were victims of major violent attacks in 2015, according to the Aid Worker Security Database.

 Yet sexual violence, which by definition includes sexual harassment and assault, against aid workers has not been well-documented, until now.
-A new Tufts University study I led reveals troubling rates of sexual violence against aid workers.
+A 2017 Tufts University study I led reveals troubling rates of sexual violence against aid workers.
 Appallingly, we found that most acts are committed against female aid workers by their own male co-workers, and that most aid agencies do not do enough to protect aid workers from sexual violence.

 Researching the problem